How to Implement Sensitivity Training in the Workplace (For Your Employees)

 — Builtin

-While the idea of treating everyone with respect may sound simple, individuals often fall back on assumptions, stereotypes and unconscious bias.
+While treating everyone with respect may sound simple, individuals often fall back on assumptions, stereotypes, and unconscious bias.

-We hope this help – best of luck!
+We hope this helps, and best of luck with your future training!

 Title: Diversity Training in the Workplace (and Why it Matters)